Price of Anarchy with Heterogeneous Latency Functions: Part II - PoA for Atomic Flows

-Table \ref{table:16cases} lists the cases and variational inequality obtained by the flow being Nash equilibrium.
-Let us consider case 16 to show an example how to construct formulas for $C_{NE}(f)/C_{SO}(\hat{f})$ using the corresponding variational inequality.
+\Cref{table:16cases} lists the cases and a corresponding (variational) inequality (we use the term, {\em variational inequality} here imprecisely simply to emphasize properties of the solution ) obtained by the flow being Nash equilibrium.
+Let us consider case 16 to show an example of how to construct formulas for $C_{NE}(f)/C_{SO}(\hat{f})$ using the corresponding variational inequality.
 There are two NE flows $f_1$ and $f_2$ over the top path, and the cost of NE for commodity 1 is $f_1\Phi_1(f_1,f_2)$; while, the cost of SO for commodity 1 is incurred only by $\hat{f}_1$ which results in $\hat{f}_1\Phi_2(\hat{f}_1,0)$.
 Its corresponding variational inequality is $\Phi_1(f_1,f_2) \leq \Phi'_2(f_1,f_2)+\Phi''_2(f_1,0)$ since a shift of flow $f_1$ to the bottom path (note that $f_2$ already exists) does not decrease the cost incurred by $f_1$ and $f_2$ over the top path.

-\paragraph{(i)cases 1, 5, 7 and 13} Note that both case 1 and case 5 have the same ratio of $C_{NE}(f)$ to $C_{SO}(\hat{f})$ and variational inequality, and case 7 and case 13 use the same ratio of $C_{NE}(f)$ to $C_{SO}(\hat{f})$ and variational inequality.
-Then cost of case 1 and case 5 is upper bounded by case 7(case 13) since the divisor in case 7(case 13) is smaller than divisors in other two cases since $f_1 = \hat{f}_1 = r_1$ and $f_2 = \hat{f}_2 = r_2$.
+\paragraph{(i) cases 1, 5, 7 and 13:} Note that both case 1 and case 5 have the same ratio of $C_{NE}(f)$ to $C_{SO}(\hat{f})$ and variational inequality, and case 7 and case 13 use the same ratio of $C_{NE}(f)$ to $C_{SO}(\hat{f})$ and variational inequality.
+Then price of anarchy as computed in case 1 and case 5 is upper bounded by that computed in case 7(case 13) since the divisor in case 7(case 13) is smaller than divisors in other two cases since $f_1 = \hat{f}_1 = r_1$ and $f_2 = \hat{f}_2 = r_2$.

-In case 7 (or 13), note that there is no social optimum flow from commodity 2 in the ratio of $C_{NE}(f)$ to $C_{SO}(\hat{f})$, and the NE cost incurred by commodity 2 can be considered from commodity 2 cycles.
+In case 7 (or 13), note that there is no social optimum flow from commodity 2 in the ratio of $C_{NE}(f)$ to $C_{SO}(\hat{f})$, and the NE cost incurred by commodity 2 can be considered from cycles with flow of commodity 2.
 However, $f_2$ has impact on latency of $f_1$, and we consider $f_1\Phi_1(f_1,f_2)$ as cost incurred by $f_1$ and $f_2$.